Baby Butter Beans

 Baby Butter Lima Beans are a dwarf variety of lima bean, about 1/2 inch long, with a thin, yellowish-white skin and a creamy texture.
 Sometimes called "sieva beans," these tasty little beans are a popular ingredient in Southern cooking, especially the classic succotash.

 Carefully sort beans and rinse thoroughly.
 Place in a large pot and cover with fresh water.
-Bring to a boil for 3 minutes, then reduce heat and simmer, covered, for about 1 hour, until tender.
+Bring to a boil for 3 minutes, then reduce heat and simmer, covered, for 45-60 minutes or until tender.

 Storage & handling